akabanov/sneaky_bird_apps_template/README.md

 ### Miscellaneous

-Export your contact details for submission to App and Play store.
+Export your contact details for submission to the App and Play store.
-Also export the timezone for your build number timestamps.

 ```shell
 # ~/.secrets/.bashrc_creds